Pokecube-Development/pokecube/source/quests_and_legends/legends_quests.rst

 Introduction
 =============
-The |Pokecube| has modules that complement each other, Legends is one of those modules. :raw-html:`<br />`
+|Pokecube| has modules that complement each other, Legends is one of these modules. :raw-html:`<br />`
 |Pokecube| Legends is the part that manages structures, dimensions, & behavior of legendary |pokemob| for spawning and capturing. :raw-html:`<br />`
 On this page you will find information about the legendary structures, their spawn forms, items, & exclusive blocks of |Pokecube| Legends.

-For dimensions, visit it by clicking here: :ref:`legend_dimensions`
+For the dimensions part of this module, click here: :ref:`legend_dimensions`

 Items
 ~~~~~~